elhamalghamdiUCD/Semi-Supervised-SLPA/README.md

 - AE_Model_Must: the autoencoder architecture for cleaning must-link constraints.
 - AE_Model_Cannot: the autoencoder architecture for cleaning cannot-link constraints.
 - Termination: the minimum number of pairwise constraints are chosen at each iteration, if it is less than the given 'Termination' value, terminate the loop and continue to use the selected pairwise constraints.
-- min_chunck_size: the minimum size of pairwise constraints chunck chosen at each iteration to be used with autoencoder models
+- min_chunck_size: the minimum size of pairwise constraints chunck chosen at each iteration to be used with outlier detection models including autoencoders

 ### To run AC-SLPA with Encoder Function + Outlier detection (SVM-IF)